 Emergency support during

 evenings and weekends

 The tabbed Template Editor is separated into logical sections.
 You are able to Find and Replace most values throughout the Template.
 If you do not specify a Replace value, the Find value is simply removed.
 When you Save the changes you have made, they are initially saved to a temporary Template which can first be Previewed.
 Your changes may then be either Confirmed or Discarded.

-The Site tab allows you to specify the orientation of the page.
+The Pages tab allows you to specify the orientation of the page.
 Fixed width layouts, such as a width of "778px" (px meaning pixels), are popular with web designers as they tend to look identical regardless of the user's screen resolution, and may be positioned to the left or the centre.
 Layouts of "100%" behave differently, expanding and contracting to fit the space allocated to the browser window.
 Although they are less predictable, they can be more economical with the space available.

 The margin of any element of the site refers to the space surrounding the element.
 A margin of "5px" would mean a margin of 5 pixels surrounding the page.
 If a margin of "0px" is specified, a page height of "100%" may be selected, ensuring that the Footer is always visible at the bottom of the screen, regardless of how little content is available.